 Boy, was I wrong.

-Although the color of Puglian Rosato connotes a lesser quality rosé to many, the bright or darker rosés can be more interesting than the pale Rosé of Provence that are the current It-Girls of the wine world.
+Although the color of Puglian Rosato indicates a lesser quality wine to some people, the bright or darker Rosé is simply different from the pale Rosé of Provence that is the current It-Girl of the wine world.
 There is room for every type of pink wine; the preference largely depends on the cuisine, climate, and taste of the drinker.

 Purpose-made Rosé involves the direct pressing of dark-skinned grapes, leaving the skins in contact with the juice for a few hours to a few days.
-The longer they are in contact, the more intense the color of the final wine.
+The longer they are in contact, the more intense the color of the Rosé.